jeffrschneider/BaseAgent/README.md

 - It can communicate none, some or all of its capabilities and structure to another party.
 These rules are defined in the "Communication Rules" section.

 ## The Agent Mesh Offers Services
 - Agents can chat with Agent Mesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.
+- The services are described here: https://github.com/jeffrschneider/AgentMesh?tab=readme-ov-file#the-agent-mesh-offers-services
   - The Agent Provisioning service is used to add and remove agents from the mesh.
 Example: "Hey mesh, remove my web search agent v1.2.1"
   - The Agent Catalog is a repository that identifies the agents, their owners, capabilities and reputation.
 Example: "Mesh, are there any agents that convert .pptx files to .pdf?"
   - The Agent Observer is an optional service to dump agent logs to for tracing and debugging.
 Example: "Mesh, show me the logs for web search agent v1.2.1 from yesterday."